iuscommunity/sphinx_iuscommunity/pages/IUSvsSoftwareCollections.rst

     MySQL and other common software specifically for Red Hat Enterprise Linux.
     IUS can be thought of as a better way to upgrade RHEL, when you need to.

-Both projects seek to solve a similar problem, but there are several important differences in execution.
+Both projects seek to solve the same problem, but there are several important differences in execution.

 Types of Packages